charmplusplus/charm/doc/charm++/manual.rst

 Other functions complete the API for futures. *CkReleaseFuture* destroys a future. *CkProbeFuture* tests whether the future has already finished computing the value of the expression.

-A similar example, using the object-oriented interface, is available under `examples/charm++/future`.

 The maximum number of outstanding futures a PE may have is limited by the size of *CMK_REFNUM_TYPE*.
 Specifically, no more than :math:`2^{SIZE}-1` futures, where :math:`SIZE`